 Skin cancer is caused by abnormal cells which multiply locally, or in certain cases spread to other parts of the body.
 Although there are other rare causes, the prime trigger for skin cancer is exposure to the sun.

-As with any cancer, early, accurate diagnosis helps greatly.
-By reducing treatment, tissue removal, possible scarring and by increasing successful intervention.
+As with any cancer, early, accurate diagnosis helps greatly; reducing treatment required, tissue removal, possible scarring and increasing successful intervention.
 If caught early, cure rates are close to 100%.

 More advanced cases can be treated effectively and whatever the stage, we are here to help.
 Our core message is still that if you suspect you have a skin cancer, please see a specialist at the first possible opportunity.